 A monthly IMRF pension is paid as long as the member lives.
-Under Tier 1, you need at least eight years of service credit and must be at least age 55 to apply for an IMRF pension, and the pension is increased by 3% of the original amount each year.
+Under Tier 2, you need at least 10 years of service credit and must be at least age 62 to apply for an IMRF pension.

 Pension credits

 See "service credit."